inocan-group/aws-log/README.md

-# Log Shipper
+# AWS log

-The log shipper is intended for serverless functions to use as their exclusive way to write to STDOUT and STDERR.
-By using the `log.xxx()` methods you will ensure that all output is in JSON format and that requests are tagged with a `x-correlation-id`.
+The **aws-log** module is intended for serverless functions to use as their exclusive way to write to STDOUT and STDERR.
+By using using this library you will:

-The JSON format is important in any logging environment to provide a structured set of information.
-While we have developed this with the [ELK stack](https://elastic.co) in mind it should put data into a format that's useful for any reporting environment.
+- be assured that all data sent to your logging solution will be as structured JSON string

-So why STDOUT and STDERR?
-Well we use these standard pipes because AWS Lambda allows us to do this at "no cost" to execution of our serverless functions.
-It also means that this data is available in **Cloudwatch** logs and gives you the ability -- where it makes sense -- to configure alerts there too.
+- contextual information will be sent along with the details of that log message

-For a micro-service architecture, however, it is **often** the case that logging is best externalized to a separate environment.
-This module does not support that directly but it is a relatively simple process of creating a "shipper function" which will be called at each Lambda execution and be streamed the STDOUT/STDERR so you can forward that onto the appropriate logging service.
+- automatic creation of a correlation-id for cross-function tracing

-Because as a company we use [Logzio](https://logzio.com) for our shipping we have created a shipper for this purpose.
-If you care to use that you can find it on **NPM** as `log-shipper-logzio`;
+- your "shipper" function will be able to filter log messages based on configured "severity"

 ## Installing